-Application Deadline: February 1 for Fall admission (fall application review only).
+Application Deadline: June 1 for Fall 2020 admission

 Admission is determined by the Health and Risk Communication Master's Affairs Committee.
 Selection criteria emphasizes grade point average, coursework, GRE, TOEFL for international students, letters of recommendation and student's academic interests.